halekii/TrackerJack-Tutorial/docs/source/index.rst

 What is TrackerJack?

-The fast and easy way to export `After Effects <https://www.adobe.com/products/aftereffects.html>`_ 3d Camera tracked footage including Cameras, Nulls, and Solids into `Blender <https://www.blender.org>`_ as tracked Cameras with Bacground footage, Pointclouds, and Planes.
+The fast and easy way to export `After Effects <https://www.adobe.com/products/aftereffects.html>`_ 3d Camera tracked footage including cameras, nulls, and solids into `Blender <https://www.blender.org>`_ as tracked cameras with background ootage, vector pointclouds, and planes.

 Why?